krcarter/krcarter.github.io/_pages/projects.md

 Here are a few of my projects I have work on over the years.
 These projects are from work, classes, or personal hobby projects.

-## HEBI Robotics - Application Designer - Agile Inspection Robots
+## HEBI Robotics - Application Designer - Agile Inspection Robots - 2023

-I helped onboard customers with our inspection robots, run demo using Python, and work to create videos of our robotics systems
+I helped onboard customers with our inspection robots, run demo using Python, MATLAB, ROS, and work to create videos of our robotics systems.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/tEoKngE73xk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>